fiatjaf/narr/doc/fever.md

 Fever API is a kind of RSS HTTP API interface, because the Fever API definition is not very clear, so the implementation of Fever server and Client may have some compatibility problems.

-The Fever API implemented by Yarr is based on the Fever API spec: https://github.com/DigitalDJ/tinytinyrss-fever-plugin/blob/master/fever-api.md.
+The Fever API implemented by Narr_ is based on the Fever API spec: https://github.com/DigitalDJ/tinytinyrss-fever-plugin/blob/master/fever-api.md.

-Here are some Apps that have been tested to work with yarr.
+Here are some Apps that have been tested to work with narr.
 Feel free to test other Clients/Apps and update the list here.

 >  Different apps support different URL/Address formats.
 Please note whether the URL entered has `http://` scheme and `/` suffix.